Mahishi

 Mahishi is a village situated in the Saharsa district of northern Bihar.
 It is 16 kilometers west of the Saharsa district headquarters and 8 kilometers west of Bangaon, Bihar.
 It is place of utmost religious importance due to Shaktipeeth of Goddess Ugratara.
+It is known as Ugratara Sthan.
 People of the village speak Maithili.
 The western Kosi embankment is only a few hundred meters away.
+It is situated near the bank of Dharmamoola river.